 A green wall with oversized, mammoth foliage will create instant tropical feels.
 Perfect as a privacy screen for your pool area.
 (Interested in pool design?
 You might also like to read our articles on pool ideas, paving ideas or decking ideas.)

 For a pretty, swirling floral display ambling up your walls, choose vining plants like climbing roses or other blooms.
 For example, petunias, sweet peas and nasturtiums).
 Remember to choose forgiving, lower maintenance species of plants.
 And ideally position them near plenty of natural light.

 - There’s plenty to love about vertical gardens, whether indoor or outdoor.
 They create such a gorgeous tapestry of texture and colours.
 So the aesthetics of green walls clearly plays a major role in their surging popularity.

 - They simply look impressive with their added dimensionality and their striking incongruity on the vertical plane.

 - Plants help us tap into nature’s calming power and will also actively filter out air pollutants and contribute to good air circulation.

-- They add extra insulation to your home, they reduce heat, bring down cooling costs, lower your energy bill and save on harmful emissions output.
+- They add extra insulation to your home, reduce heat, bring down cooling costs, lower your energy bill and save on harmful emissions output.
+How cool is that?